 Serena Rooftop

-Led by chef Scott Linquist, alongside the teams that brought us Coyo Taco and 1-800-LUCKY, this colorful rooftop eatery and bar housed on top the Moxy Hotel on South Beach boasts a Mexican-inspired menu with dishes like uni and crab tostadas, squash blossom quesadillas, and chorizo huaraches, alongside classics like Caesar salad, steak tartare, and ceviches, burgers, and sandwiches.
+Chef Scott Linquist leads the team behind the colorful rooftop restaurant and bar atop the Moxy Hotel in South Beach.
+The Mexican-inspired menu features a range of dishes, including uni and crab tostadas, squash blossom quesadillas, and chorizo huaraches.
+Classics like Caesar salad, steak tartare, ceviches, burgers, and sandwiches are also available.

 Area 31

-On the 16th floor of the Kimpton EPIC Hotel, Area 31’s outdoor veranda is still a go-to spot for happy hour cocktails or a seafood-focused meal, boasting some of Downtown Miami and Biscayne Bay views to boot.
+Located on the 16th floor of the Kimpton EPIC Hotel, the outdoor veranda of Area 31 continues to be a popular destination for happy hour drinks or a seafood-centric meal.
+With stunning views of Downtown Miami and Biscayne Bay, it’s no surprise why.

 Terras

-Little Havana’s first and only rooftop bar is back after a long hiatus.
-First debuting just weeks before the COVID-19 pandemic shut all restaurants and bars down nationwide, the lush tropical bar and restaurant is back with a brand new drink and all-day food menu.
-Sip on cocktails like the herb-filled gin and tonic or the rum-based old fashioned while dining on bar bites like black bean dip and chicken tacos.
+Little Havana’s sole rooftop bar, Terras, boasts a lush tropical ambiance and all-day food menu.
+Sip on cocktails such as the herb-infused gin and tonic, or the classic rum-based old-fashioned, while dining on bar bites such as black bean dip and chicken tacos.

 Rosa Sky Rooftop